-- 2. (Question No. 5 of the 7th of March, 1939). (a) Is correct that there is a seminary established by the Method Mission for girls or women at Ituk Mban Village in the Uru Clan, Uyo District?
-If so, - (b) What is the number of the members on the staff, and what are their names, nationalities, qualifications and salaries?
+2. (Question No. 5 of the 7th of March, 1939). (a) Is it correct that there is a seminary established by the Methodist Mission for girls or women at Ituk Mban Village in the Uruan Clan, Uyo District?
+If so, are their names, nationalities, qualifications and salaries?